 Question: I am looking for a floating sediment curtain to use around my site to prevent the spread of materials.
 Are silt curtains the right choice?
 How far will I need to place the curtain out from my site?
 How and when is the curtain removed?

-Answer: Floating sediment curtain is one of the most frequently specified and used turbidity control items for construction sites, job sites, or marine locations.
+Answer: Floating sediment curtain, also known as turbidity curtain, is one of the most frequently specified and used turbidity control items for construction sites, job sites, or marine locations.
 Designed to prevent the spread of materials, our barriers effectively contain displaced sediment and help limit the spread from one location to the next.

 Sediment Curtain Design

 The standard design for a floating sediment curtain includes a top flotation, bottom skirt, and bottom ballast chain.
 Since the skirt is typically made from an impermeable fabric material, the turbidity barriers are an effective way to contain sediment so that it is allowed to settle back down to the bottom of the area.

 - Bottom Ballast Chain

 - Impermeable Fabric